allianceauth/allianceauth/docs/installation/auth/apache.md

     a2enmod proxy_http
     a2enmod headers

-Create a new config file for auth eg `/etc/apache2/sites-available/myauth.conf` and fill out the virtual host configuration.
+Create a new config file for auth e.g. `/etc/apache2/sites-available/myauth.conf` and fill out the virtual host configuration.
 To enable your config use `a2ensite myauth.conf` and then reload apache with `service apache2 reload`.

 ### CentOS